 An employer’s duty of care does not extend to preventing ill-health caused by problems in employees’ personal lives, such as divorce, bereavement or money worries.
 Legally, because the source of any stress-related condition resulting from these is not the employer’s responsibility, an employee would not normally be able to bring a personal injury claim.

 However, it is possible that a failure by the employer to take such matters into account in dealing with poor performance and/or increased absence might render any subsequent dismissal (resulting from the employee’s stress) ‘unfair’.
 If an employee is known to be having problems outside work, this should be taken into account when carrying out any stress-related risk assessments, as this could make them more vulnerable to potential stressors inside work.

 All you need to do to stop work-related stress is go for counselling

 Wrong.
 Counselling may help you if you are suffering from work-related stress, but is unlikely to tackle the source of the problem.

-This is the first article in the series, so do come back to me with any comments or experiences that you might like to share with other readers of Executive Secretary.
+This is the first article in the series, so do come back to me with any comments or experiences that you might like to share with other readers of Executive Support Magazine.